Updated: July 23, 2020

-Google Meet, which is available to all users of G Suite, is an easy to use online meeting application.
+Google Meet, which is available to all users of G Suite and consumer Gmail users, is an easy to use online meeting application.
 As do all meeting apps, Meet supports camera, audio and screen sharing.

 As far as audio hardware goes, there are a number of options.
 Some work better than others, depending on the environment the meeting host or attendee is in.

 Keep in mind that just one attendee who introduces too much ambient noise can degrade the meeting experience for all attendees.

 This is a viable option if you are in an office with a closed door.
 Computer microphones can pick up a lot of background noise.
 Using your computer’s mic and speakers in a coffee shop will likely create a distraction during a Google Meet meeting.

 2. Apple AirPods & Google Pixel Buds